 BSNL JTO Syllabus 2026 – Complete PDF

-BSNL JTO Syllabus 2026 has been officially released by Bharat Sanchar Nigam Limited (BSNL) for aspirants preparing to secure the Junior Telecom Officer (JTO) position.
+Bharat Sanchar Nigam Limited (BSNL) has issued the BSNL JTO Syllabus 2026 for aspirants preparing to secure the Junior Telecom Officer (JTO) position.
 The syllabus encompasses comprehensive topics across three distinct sections: Engineering Stream I, Engineering Stream II, and General Ability Test.
 Candidates must thoroughly review all subject-wise topics and the detailed exam structure to frame an effective preparation strategy for this competitive recruitment drive.

 The selection process for BSNL JTO 2026 consists of a single-stage written examination followed by document verification.
 The online computer-based test will be conducted in English, featuring 120 objective-type multiple-choice questions spread across three parts with a total marking of 480.
-For the most accurate and detailed information, candidates should visit https://www.bsnl.co.in and regularly check for official notifications and updates.
+For the most accurate and detailed information, candidates should visit the official website and regularly check for official notifications and updates.

 Note: All information is sourced from the official BSNL notification.
 Candidates are advised to refer to the official syllabus PDF for the most accurate details.